EspressoSystems/HotShot/docs/main.md

 Members of this committee use a Verifiable Random Function (VRF) in order to prove they have been elected for participating in the view.
 The probability of being elected is proportional to the stake of each member.

-Note that in Phaselock the leader is not chosen by cryptographic sortition like in Algorand but defined in a deterministic manner
+Note that in Hotshot the leader is not chosen by cryptographic sortition like in Algorand but defined in a deterministic manner
     as in Hotstuff.
 Thus, our implementation of cryptographic sortition slightly differs from the Algorand's one (in particular the VRF does not take the *role* as input).